 “Feedstore Quartet”, a musical created by Jack Hilton Cunningham and myself, has been selected by Mainstreet Musicals, a non-profit that “promotes development opportunities for new musicals throughout regional America”, as a Director’s Choice Award Winner.

 Jack and I met at a composer/librettists get-together sponsored by the Dramatists Guild of America several years ago.
 He liked my music and suggested I work with him on his musical “Feedstore Quartet”.
 We’ve been friends ever since, and the artistic fruit of our labors has now been designated with this fine spotlight by Mainstreet Musicals.

 “Feedstore Quartet” is inspired by Jack’s childhood memories of growing up in the deep south in the 1950s.
 Jack wrote the book and I composed the music and we both co-wrote the lyrics.
-In Mainstreet Musical’s website library page for the piece you can read the script and listen to the score, as recorded during a reading sponsored by the Player’s Club in Gramercy Park.
+On Mainstreet Musical’s library page for the musical you can read the script and listen to the score, as recorded during a reading sponsored by the Player’s Club in Gramercy Park.

 Feedstore Quartet takes you to a fictional Mississippi town on a sultry summer Saturday in the mid-1950s.
 There racial and sexual prejudices abound.
 In front of the town’s busy feed and seed store three old white men sit in rocking chairs “shootin’ the breeze.”
 Nearby is Joe, an elderly, blind African-American, playing his accordion for passersby.
 As pleasantries and barbs fly between the men, several townspeople pass, unseen by the audience, triggering conversations about the civil war, the present, the church, and, of course, bigotry.
 This is the old-South after all.
 While the old men chat, their former selves appear in memory as boys and young men, revealing long hidden secrets.